Some sites and stories I’ve seen recently that I wanted to share.

 This one was mentioned on the Search Engine Watch Blog by Gary Price in Regulating Search Symposia Recap; Google Attorney Speaks at Oxford, but if you missed the link to the papers from that event, here’s another one.
 The Yale Information Society had a Symposium on Search Engines, Law, and Public Policy in Early December 2005.
 While it is too late to attend, it’s the right time to take a look at some of the papers that accompanied some of the presentations made.
-They are an interesting collection, and worth a look, on topics such as search as an application platform, search engine bias, search engine liability for trademark infringement, and more.
+They are an interesting collection and worth looking at on topics such as search as an application platform, search engine bias, search engine liability for trademark infringement, and more.

-To close, a couple of links about attitude towards life, and towards the industry.
+To close, a couple of links about the attitude towards life and towards the industry.
 The first, on the industry, is Andrew Goodman’s excellent article on Search Marketing’s About People and Principles, Not Just Algorithms, Part 1.
-I’m looking forward to part 2, tomorrow.
-The second is one that borders on preachy, but I still enjoyed it.
+I’m looking forward to part 2 tomorrow.
+The second borders on preachy, but I still enjoyed it.
 It’s Scott Berkun’s essay on How to make a difference.
-In it he describes his last day working at Microsoft, the value of spending time with the people you care about, and the importance of thanking people for doing things that make a difference in your life.
+In it, he describes his last day working at Microsoft, the value of spending time with the people you care about, and the importance of thanking people for doing things that make a difference in your life.
 Scott has a lot of other essays on his site, and I’ve learned a lot from them.

 See you around the web.